“One of the most

 “Velveteen” is the nom de tune of Richard Hartnell, a multidisciplinary artist with roots on the US west coast and a saga of performances across a dozen countries.

-His start in music came from a classical education in viola and an informal education in guitar, creating a taste for melody and harmony based in both traditional and unconventional chord progressions.
-After a youth spent playing music for house parties, Velveteen wound up earning his first nightclub residency at Rumors Cabaret playing industrial, house, pop, and electronic dance music following a weekly drag cabaret, soon earning a nomination as one of “Bellingham’s Best Spinners” in What’s Up!
+His start in music came from a classical education in viola and an informal education in guitar.
+After some teenage years spent DJing at house parties, Velveteen eventually earned his first nightclub residency at Rumors Cabaret playing industrial, house, pop, and electronic dance music following a weekly drag cabaret and soon earned a nomination as one of “Bellingham’s Best Spinners” in What’s Up!
 Magazine.

 His hunger for a wider variety of music carried him to the Bay Area, where he was recruited from the dancefloor to the cocktail lounge as a resident DJ of the MUA Art Bar in uptown Oakland.